yuehaowong/devOpsDemo/README-DOCKER.md

     `docker run -p 3001:3000 [orgname]/mm-prod`

     You should see the server start up.
 Now just go to your browser and navigate to localhost:3001 to see the application running from within your container!
+(You can also run the container in 'detached' mode by passing the `-d` flag.
+This will run the container and give you access to your command line.)

     You can also verify that the container has been created by listing the current running containers